numtide/software-consulting-documents/ICA.md

 substitute personnel and will bear any costs.

-C. The Services will be commencing on Effective Date and shall continue until completion of the Service unless earlier terminated as set forth hereunder;
+C. The Services will be commencing on Effective Date and shall continue until completion of the Service unless earlier terminated as set forth by the Termination Date;

 D. Contractor shall invoice the Customer for Services performed based upon such Payment Fee on a monthly basis.
 Payment on invoices shall be due fifteen